Choosing the right JDK for WildFly and JBoss EAP

 • WildFly version 27 drops support for Java 8.
 So you can mainly choose between Java 11 and Java 17.
 Much the same way, we recommend using the latter (Java 17) for running WildFly 27.

-JBoss Enterprise Application Server 7
+JBoss Enterprise Application Server 7 and 8

-In order to be running in a supported configuration, JBoss EAP must be running in one specific Technology Compatibility Kit (TCK) certified implementations and on one of the operating systems supported by that implementation.
+Firstly, to be running in a supported configuration, JBoss EAP must be running in one specific Technology Compatibility Kit (TCK) certified implementations and on one of the operating systems supported by that implementation.
 In terms of JDK, here is the list of supported ones, in respect to each JBoss EAP 7 version and RHEL 7:

 JBoss EAP